The Dynamics of Measurable Pseudo-Anosov Maps: Introduction

 \section{Introduction}

 One of the groundbreaking results proved by William Thurston in the late 1970s and early 1980s was his Classification Theorem for isotopy classes of surface homeomorphisms~\cite{Th, FLP}.
-A large part of the groundwork for this theorem was carried out between the late 1920s and the early 1940s by Jakob Nielsen, but it was the introduction by Thurston of \emph{pseudo-Anosov homeomorphisms} which completed the classification.
-There are isotopy classes containing homeomorphisms which, after finitely many iterates, become the identity: these are of \emph{finite order}.
-There are isotopy classes which are \emph{reducible} in the sense that it is possible to cut the surface up into topologically simpler surfaces and to study the first return map to each of these simpler pieces.
-If neither of these two possibilities occurs, then there is an essentially unique pseudo-Anosov map in the class.
-These pseudo-Anosov maps are `simplest' in their isotopy class, which implies, among other things, that all maps in the class have infinitely many periodic orbits, of infinitely many periods, and have positive topological entropy.
-Thus the fundamentally topological problem of classifying isotopy classes has a solution with strong dynamical content.
+Such a class contains a map of finite order, or it contains a \pA map, or the surface can be cut into pieces which carry maps of these two types.
+Pseudo-Anosov maps are defined as having a transverse pair of invariant foliations, with finitely many pronged singularities, which carry a pair of holonomy invariant measures, one expanding and the other contracting under the map.
+In a precise sense, pseudo-Anosov maps are simplest in their isotopy class, which implies, among other things, that all maps in the class have infinitely many periodic orbits, of infinitely many periods, and have positive topological entropy.

 The Classification Theorem applies to surfaces of finite topological type, that is, to compact surfaces from which finitely many points have been removed.
-Dynamicists have often put this theorem to use in studying surface dynamics by finding periodic orbits, removing them from the surface (which might have been the sphere or the disk, say, in which all orientation-preserving homeomorphisms are isotopically trivial), and applying Thurston's theorem to the isotopy class on the punctured surface thus obtained.
-To get to the pseudo-Anosov representative in a given isotopy class, one may have to remove quite a lot of `unnecessary' dynamics.
-In fact, the algorithmic proof of the Classification Theorem due to Bestvina and Handel~\cite{BH} (see also~\cite{prune,MF,Los}) does just that: one removes, bit by bit, all of the dynamics which is not forced by the topology and proves that, after finitely many steps, one has either found a map with a power which is the identity, or a way of cutting up the surface into simpler pieces which are permuted, or a pseudo-Anosov homeomorphism.
+Dynamicists have often put this theorem to use in studying surface dynamics by finding periodic orbits, removing them from the surface, and applying Thurston's theorem to the isotopy class on the punctured surface thus obtained (\cite{bowen,Bdamster}).
+It then follows that the original map has at least as much dynamics as the ``hidden \pA map''.